aditiiprasad/Friend-Grid/README.md

 # Friend-Grid
-Turned my friends' ugliest faces into a game using React, Redux Toolkit, Typescript and Tailwind CSS
+Turned my friend's ugliest faces into a game using React, Redux Toolkit, Typescript and Tailwind CSS